Spebelgenenst/ai-experiment/README.md

-# Be careful executing the python script!
+# Be careful executing this python script!
 You can't control what the AI ​​does.

 This is just a silly project to have some fun.
 In theory the ai could take over the entire world or just delete your hard drive... who knows...

-If the AI can code a slightly better version of itself, and the new AI does the same.
-This process repeated over and over, could lead to an explosion in AI smartness.
-This is just one scenario...

 **Install**
 1. download the latest [release](https://github.com/Spebelgenenst/ai-experiment/releases) or clone the repository